 What will the change mean for students?

 Not a lot will change when Yukon College becomes a hybrid university.
 It is essentially evolving in that direction anyway - an institution that offers diplomas, certificates, trades, degrees, continuing education and upgrading.
-We have learned that it will be easier to attract Canadian and International students — who are more familiar with what a university can offer — and easier to attract investment and donations.
-It will provide greater opportunities for students at all levels.

 Why make the change?